Are you holding a 1970 Roosevelt dime and wondering if it’s just pocket change — or something a collector would pay real money for?

 For detailed information about your coin’s specific variety and current market value, our CoinValueChecker App provides the accurate rarity and value assessment for your coins.

-The torch is flanked by an olive branch on the left and an oak branch on the right, representing peace and strength, respectively.
+The reverse is more detailed.
+A central torch symbolizes liberty, flanked by an olive branch on the left (peace) and an oak branch on the right (strength).

 Also Read: Top 100 Rarest Dimes Worth Money (Most Expensive)